Karumi/learnyougit/exercises/git_reset/problem.md

 We already learnt how Git has a special place for every change that is about to be committed: the index or the staging area.
 Besides that, Git also handles two more places, sort of speak.
 One is the working directory area, that corresponds with all the files living in your filesystem.
 The last one is whatever your HEAD pointer is pointing to.

-All your git commands modify at least one of the three areas in one way or another.
+All your git commands use or modify at least one of the three areas in one way or another.
 We can see how they evolve when doing regular work.

 {green}> touch new.txt{/green}
 ```